gavthetallone/devops-practical-project/README.md

 ![Cobertura](./images/cobertura.png)
 <br><br>

-Here is the JUnit test output, which reports 0 failures for every function in every test class:
+Here is the JUnit test output, which reports 0 failures for every function in every test class in every unit test file:

 ![JUnit](./images/junit.png)
 <br><br>

 Here is the webhook configured to trigger a Jenkins build once there has been a push to GitHub.
-This allows for automated testing for every change that is made to the source code:
+This allows for automated testing for every change that is made to the source code.
+This capture is from the GitHub side of the webhook:

 ![GitHub Webhook](./images/github-webhook.png)
 <br><br>

+Here is the webhook from the Jenkins side, which reads the changes made to the GitHub repo:

 ![Jenkins-side Webhook](./images/jenkins-webhook.png)